 Wherever you travel, it’s advisable to know how to reach the US Embassy.

 Understanding the basics of booking accommodations and local transportation helps demystify your journey, making it easier and more enjoyable.
-Other considerations for long-term travelers include preparing for language and food differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
+Other considerations for long-term travelers include preparing for language, climate, and food differences, obtaining visas, exchanging money, and packing light but for both hot and cold weather.
 Travel apps help address some of these concerns, but they’re topics for future posts.

 Next Solo Adventure